NAMI NC Programs

 NAMI North Carolina is committed to raising awareness and increasing people’s understanding of mental illness.

 At the state level, we provide public education workshops, webinars on specific issues, and provide the free program leader training that allows local NAMI affiliates to provide NAMI programs!
-In North Carolina, affiliates across the state offer the following programs:
+In North Carolina, affiliates across the state offer the programs listed below:

 - Family-to-Family is a free, 8 session course taught by two trained volunteer teachers who themselves have a family member or loved one with a mental illness.
 In 2013, Family-to-Family was added to the Substance Abuse and Mental Health Services Administration (SAMHSA) National Registry of Evidence-based Programs and Practices.

-- NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or whom have already been diagnosed.
+- NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or who have already been diagnosed.
 In the NAMI Basics program you’ll learn the facts about mental health conditions and how best to support your child at home, at school and when they’re getting medical care.

 - NAMI Homefront is a free, 6-session educational program for families, caregivers and friends of military service members and vets with mental health conditions.
 Based on the nationally recognized NAMI Family-to-Family program, NAMI Homefront is designed to address the unique needs of family, caregivers and friends of those who have served or are currently serving our country.

 - NAMI Peer-to-Peer is a free, 8-session educational program for adults with mental illness who are looking to better understand their condition and journey toward recovery.

 - NAMI Smarts for Advocacy is a free workshop that helps people living with mental illness, friends and family transform their passion and lived experience into skillful grassroots advocacy.